- Clostridium botulinum is a bacterium that produces dangerous toxins (botulinum toxins) under low-oxygen conditions.

 - Botulinum toxins block nerve functions and can lead to respiratory and muscular paralysis.

-- Human botulism, caused by ingestion of contaminated food, is a rare but potentially fatal disease if not diagnosed rapidly and treated with antitoxin.
+- Foodborne botulism, caused by consumption of improperly processed food, is a rare but potentially fatal disease if not diagnosed rapidly and treated with antitoxin.

-Human botulism is a serious, potentially fatal disease.
+Foodborne botulism is a serious, potentially fatal disease.
 However, it is relatively rare.
-It is an intoxication usually caused by ingestion of potent neurotoxins in contaminated foods.
+It is an intoxication usually caused by ingestion of potent neurotoxins, the botulinum toxins, formed in contaminated foods.
 Person to person transmission of botulism does not occur.

-Clostridium botulinum produces spores that are heat-resistant and exist widely in the environment, and in the absence of oxygen they germinate, grow and then excrete toxins.
-There are seven distinct forms of botulinum toxin, types A–G. Four of these (types A, B, E and rarely F) cause human botulism.
+Spores produced by the bacteria Clostridium botulinum are heat-resistant and exist widely in the environment, and in the absence of oxygen they germinate, grow and then excrete toxins.
+There are 7 distinct forms of botulinum toxin, types A–G. Four of these (types A, B, E and rarely F) cause human botulism.
 Types C, D and E cause illness in other mammals, birds and fish.

-Botulinum toxins are ingested through improperly processed food in which the bacteria or the spores survive and produce the toxins.
-Though mainly a foodborne intoxication, botulism can also be caused by intestinal infection in infants, wound infections, and by inhalation.
+Botulinum toxins are ingested through improperly processed food in which the bacteria or the spores survive, then grow and produce the toxins.
+Though mainly a foodborne intoxication, human botulism can also be caused by intestinal infection with C. botulinum in infants, wound infections, and by inhalation.

-Early symptoms are marked fatigue, weakness and vertigo, usually followed by blurred vision, dry mouth and difficulty in swallowing and speaking.
+Botulinum toxins are neurotoxic and therefore affect the nervous system.
+Foodborne botulism is characterized by descending, flaccid paralysis that can cause respiratory failure.
+Early symptoms include marked fatigue, weakness and vertigo, usually followed by blurred vision, dry mouth and difficulty in swallowing and speaking.
 Vomiting, diarrhoea, constipation and abdominal swelling may also occur.
 The disease can progress to weakness in the neck and arms, after which the respiratory muscles and muscles of the lower body are affected.
-The paralysis may make breathing difficult.
 There is no fever and no loss of consciousness.

 Exposure and transmission

-Clostridium botulinum is an anaerobic bacterium, meaning it can only grow in the absence of oxygen.
-Foodborne botulism occurs when Clostridium botulinum grows and produces toxins in food prior to consumption.
-Clostridium botulinum produces spores and they exist widely in the environment including soil, river and sea water.
+C. botulinum is an anaerobic bacterium, meaning it can only grow in the absence of oxygen.
+Foodborne botulism occurs when C. botulinum grows and produces toxins in food prior to consumption.
+C. botulinum produces spores and they exist widely in the environment including soil, river and sea water.

 The growth of the bacteria and the formation of toxin occur in products with low oxygen content and certain combinations of storage temperature and preservative parameters.
 This happens most often in lightly preserved foods and in inadequately processed, home-canned or home-bottled foods.